 Never give up if you receive a decision on your VA disability claim that you believe was incorrect, or at least don’t give up without first talking with an experienced VA disability lawyer and pursuing any viable avenues of appeal.

-Even if you got your VA disability claims denied years, even decades ago, there are options for asking for renewed or supplemental review of your claim, and the opportunity to provide new and updated information about your condition.
+Even if you got your VA disability claims denied years or even decades ago, there are options for asking for renewed or supplemental review of your claim and the opportunity to provide new and updated information about your condition.
 Sometimes these very old claims can be given new life through the assistance of attorneys who know what to look for and what documentation to collect for the VA.

 What is The Chance of a Better Outcome on Appeal?